imanghafoori1/laravel-terminator/README.md

 # Remember:

-## Controllers Are Controllers, They Are Not Responders !!!
+## Controllers Are Controllers, They Are Not Responders!!!

 Controllers, "control" the execution flow of your code, and send commands to other objects, telling them what to do.
-Their responsibility is not returning a "response" back to the client.
-And this is the philosophy of terminator package.
+Their responsibility is not returning a "response" back to the client and this is the philosophy of terminator package.

 Consider the code below: